iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

  - We can either run the workflow to obtain identification and quantification outputs, or differential output.
 There is currently no way to run the workflow once to get outputs for all three challenges
  - samplesheet_example_files.csv contains paths to all the input files provided for each workflow run
- - Replace "path_to" in samplesheet_example_files.csv with the path to the reference input files
  - Check the path to the input files with `pwd` and replace the `path_to` in samplesheet_example_files.csv with the path from the `pwd` command
  - Each row in the samplesheet contains files for one sample to be processed